Australian Privacy Act 1988 Roadmap for Small Businesses

 Waiting for regulatory certainty can leave little time to adapt.
 Incremental improvements in data awareness and control are easier to implement early than under time pressure.

-Tools and templates to help compliance
+Tools and Templates to help compliance

 For small businesses, effective privacy compliance depends on simplicity.
 The goal is not to replicate enterprise programs, but to establish enough structure to understand how personal data is handled and to respond when issues arise.